 Guidelines for Monetary Graduation Gifts

 If you're wondering about how much to give for a graduation gift, you should consider first what you can afford and then your relationship to the graduate.
-According to Miss Manners, there is no specific amount that etiquette dictates is appropriate for a graduation gift.
-You should give only what you want to spend.
-However, there are some guidelines from experts that can help you make the decision about how much money to give.
+There is no specific amount that etiquette dictates is appropriate for a graduation gift.
+However, there are some guidelines from experts to help you make the choice.

 A middle school graduation isn't an event that tends to get as much hype as a high school or college graduation.
 However, some students are beginning to send out announcements letting friends and family know that they are heading to the next phase in their education.
-In that case, it makes sense to send a gift to acknowledge the accomplishment.
+In that case, it makes sense for parents and grandparents to give a gift to acknowledge the accomplishment.

-Graduating from a college is a big deal, which makes many people wonder if a larger monetary gift is required.
-Millionaire's Corner's survey shows that many people give between $100 and $500 as a college graduation gift.
+Graduating from a college is a big deal which makes many people wonder if a larger monetary gift is required.
+Bright Hub states that many people give between $100 and $500 as a college graduation gift.
 Typically, for a 2- to 4-year degree, anywhere from $50-100 is appropriate for a parent, advanced degrees go up by about $100 for each degree.
 Access to Culture breaks this down for grandparents and siblings: